5 Errors: Take Advertising Costs Into Account

-Much like with Tropicana, McDonald’s failed to consider its true target audience, in this case, children and families.
-It isolated a significant portion of their audience and informed them that this product wasn’t for them.
+Although McDonald’s did not have to worry about advertising costs in a financial sense, it still suffered in other ways.
+Much like Tropicana, McDonald’s failed to consider its true target audience, in this case, children and families.
+It isolated a significant portion of its audience and informed them that this product wasn’t for them.
 With this, the company risked losing the experience it had built: a place where everyone could conveniently eat together.
 It also risked having its primary consumer base, children, associate their food with being gross.

 Proving to be out of touch with their customer base could have been a costly mistake for McDonald’s.
 Luckily, it was able to pull itself out of the hole it had created for itself with this advertising campaign.
 To this day, it maintains its rank in fast food.

 What could McDonald’s have done differently?
 Introducing a new menu item is rarely a bad idea for a restaurant.
-It is also not a bad idea to advertise for it.
+Of course, it is also not a bad idea to advertise it.
 However, this can be done without isolating a good portion of your existing clientele.
 An ideal solution is to keep your existing clientele steady while slowly marketing to other customer bases.

-What is there to learn from this costly (in a literal and figurative sense) error?
+What is there to learn from this (in a literal and figurative sense) error in advertising costs?
 Do not try to brand yourself as something you are not.
 It is okay to want to expand your audience, but do not remove the good relationships you already have.

 To conclude, always take advertising costs into account when developing a marketing plan for your business.
 This is often interpreted to be in a financial sense.
 In reality, the importance lies with the true cost of what the campaign will bring to your business.